Through August 15th

-The on-site, in-person version of this event at Black Mountain College Museum + Arts Center on Saturday, March 28 is postponed until further notice.
+The on-site, in-person version of this event at Black Mountain College Museum + Arts Center originally scheduled for Saturday, March 28 is postponed until further notice.

-We invite you instead to join a virtual edit-a-thon during that time to contribute to the global Art+Feminism initiative.
-To assist new and experienced editors, we’ll have support available via a dedicated Slack channel (#onlineediting) from 11am–5pm EST on Saturday, March 28.
+Until then, we invite you instead to join a virtual edit-a-thon to contribute to the global Art+Feminism initiative.
 You can create a Wikipedia account, add yourself to the event, and find training videos and resources on the Event Dashboard.
-Please join us!
+We will be tracking edits made through the end of the exhibition Question Everything!
+The Women of Black Mountain College.
+Please join us, and stay tuned for information about when the postponed on-site event will be held so that we can meet up in person!

 What is an Edit-a-thon?